midokura/libweb/README.md

-# slweb, a simple and lightweight web framework
+# libweb, a simple and lightweight web framework

-`slweb` is a simple and lightweight implementation of a web server, written in C99 plus POSIX.1-2008 extensions, that can be integrated into applications.
+`libweb` is a simple and lightweight implementation of a web server, written in C99 plus POSIX.1-2008 extensions, that can be integrated into applications.

 ## Disclaimer

-Intentionally, `slweb` does not share some of the philosophical views from the [suckless project](https://suckless.org).
+Intentionally, `libweb` does not share some of the philosophical views from the [suckless project](https://suckless.org).
 However, it still strives towards portability, minimalism, simplicity and efficiency.